1979 Sun Belt Conference men's basketball tournament

 The Dolphins, in turn, received a bid for the 1979 NCAA tournament, where they lost to Virginia Tech in the first round.
 Top-seeded South Alabama, who lost to Jacksonville in the semifinal round, still received an at-large bid, falling to Louisville in the second round.

+ESPN televised every game of the tournament.
+It was the first time that all the games of a college basketball conference championship tournament were televised.

 Format

 All six of the conference's members participated in the tournament field.
 They were seeded based on regular season conference records with the top two teams earning byes to the semifinal round.

 All of the games were played at the Charlotte Coliseum in Charlotte, North Carolina.